theobald-software/theobald-software.github.io/content/_en/xtract-is-for-azure/open-hub-service-ohs.md

 old_url: /Xtract-IS-EN/default.aspx?pageid=open-hub-service
 ---

-The Xtract IS OHS component is an SSIS data source with the help of which OSH In-foSpokes and/or OHS process chains can be run to receive the data.
+The Xtract IS for Azure OHS component is an SSIS data source with the help of which OSH In-foSpokes and/or OHS process chains can be run to receive the data.

 ![OHS](/img/content/OHS.png){:class="img-responsive" }